 Family Law Resources

-American Academy of Adoption Attorneys, of which Mark is a Fellow, is comprised of more than 340 attorneys who practice adoption law.
+Academy of Adoption and Assisted Reproduction Attorneys, of which Mark is a Fellow, comprises more than 340 attorneys who practice adoption law.
 The Academy focuses on advocating for adoption law reform and sharing information about ethical adoption practices.

 Minnesota Department of Human Services Children’s Home Page This is an excellent resource on foster care, adoption, Indian Child Welfare, permanency, and other related issues.